larryhastings/big/README.md

 * is after whitespace, or
 * is the first letter of a string.

+(A run of consecutive apostrophes and/or quote marks is considered one quote mark for the purposes of capitalization.)

 All these rules mean `gently_title` correctly handles internally quoted strings: